 Whilst candidates may withdraw up until the day before the examination, candidates in smaller specialties should make every effort to provide as much notice as possible if they are unable to attend an examination.
-As indicated in section 15, candidates who withdraw at short notice owing to adverse circumstances, and provide supporting documentary evidence, will be permitted to defer to a subsequent session at no additional charge.

 Candidates who present themselves for the examination are deemed to be prepared for and capable of taking it.
 Candidates who are aware, in advance of the examination, of exceptional adverse personal circumstances, such as bereavement or temporary or permanent illness or injury, which they feel may affect their performance in the examination, are advised not to present themselves for examination.
 In such instances, a withdrawal without loss of fee on receipt of appropriate supporting evidence will be allowed.